Gaius-Augustus/Augustus/README-cgp.txt

 c) recompile AUGUSTUS with cgp mode enabled

-   open the file trunks/common.mk with a text editor and uncomment following line to enable comparative gene prediction
+   open the file common.mk with a text editor and uncomment the following line to enable comparative gene prediction

 #COMGENEPRED = true